jameshosken/itpcamp2017/unitweet/readme.md

 ## Step 1: Install Node & packages

 1. Install Node
-2. Create new folder called 'server'
+2. Create new folder (inside your master folder) called 'server'
 3. Open console and cd to server folder.
 4. `npm init` *Creates a package.json, which will eventually allow is to deploy to the web*
 5. `npm install --save express` & `npm install --save http`